 - Pay the MRV application fee(s), one payment for each applicant and

 Step 3 – Submit your E-file electronically using one of the required formats below.
-Please submit PDF files with a clickable table of contents and with a maximum of 50 pages (excluding the G-28 form).
-You can e-mail the application files for E-visas to the following e-mail address: BrusselsEvisas@state.gov
+Please submit one single PDF file with a clickable table of contents and with a maximum of 50 pages (excluding the G-28 form).
+You can e-mail the application file for E-visas to the following e-mail address: BrusselsEvisas@state.gov

 When the consular officer has reviewed the file you will receive an automated email, instructing you to go back to your account on https://usvisa-info.com and to schedule your visa interview appointment, or to mail us additional information regarding proof of trade or investment.
 The consular officer will determine at the visa interview if the applicant is eligible to receive the E-visa.

 - E-1 VISA (Treaty Trader) (PDF 256 KB)